FernandoSequineli/FernandoSequineli/README.md

   - NodeJs
 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  I enjoy working on **Web Development**
 - 💬 Ask me about anything, I am happy to help
+- 🧩 You know you're a programmer when you spend a day to find the problem, and then fix it with one line of code.
 - 📙 Check out my [Resume](https://github.com/FernandoSequineli/FernandoSequineli/blob/main/assets/FernandoSequineli%20.pdf)

 <br/><br/>